 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-“These conditions can cause tiny breaks in the skin and may decrease some of your skin’s protection,” Dr. Zanotti says.
+“These conditions can cause tiny breaks in the skin and may decrease some of your skin’s protection,” Dr. Zanotti cautions.
 “You may also have more irritation or sensitivity from hair dye if you have skin conditions.”

 Save yourself some nausea or headaches by coloring your hair in a well-ventilated area.
-“Proper ventilation is also a good way to lower your exposure to chemicals in the air,” says Dr. Zanotti.
-“And if you have allergies or asthma, the smells can bother you even more.”
+“Proper ventilation is also a good way to lower your exposure to chemicals in the air,” she adds.

 Do your hands a favor and cover them up before you color your hair — pregnant or not.

-“Follow the same precautions as you would with hair dye: Apply it in a well-ventilated area, wear gloves and wait until the second trimester for extra safety.”
+“Follow the same precautions as you would with hair dye,” she urges.
+“Apply it in a well-ventilated area, wear gloves and wait until the second trimester for extra safety.”